 Biographical Information

 Bob Hall signed as an amateur free agent with the Detroit Tigers before the 1942 season.
 The 6' 2" right-hander was assigned to the Winston-Salem Twins of the class B Piedmont League.
-The 18 year old pitcher would go 0-3 with a 5.44 ERA hs first year out.
-Hall would spend the next three years (1943-45) serving in the United States Coast Guard during World War II.
-He reported to the Williamsport Grays of the class A Eastern League in 1946, went 1-4 in six appearances and spent the rest of '46 with the Seattle Rainiers and the Buffalo Bisons with no decisions.
+The 18-year-old pitcher went 0-3 with a 5.44 ERA his first year out.
+Hall then spent the next three years (1943-1945) serving in the United States Coast Guard during World War II.
+He reported to the Williamsport Grays of the class A Eastern League in 1946, went 1-4 in six appearances, and spent the rest of 1946 with the Seattle Rainiers and the Buffalo Bisons with no decisions.

-Things would get better for Bob in 1947 after being sent from the Detroit Tigers to Seattle in an unknown transaction.
-He would improve to 15-7 for the Vancouver Capilanos of the class B Western International League and 1-1 for the Seattle Rainiers of the PCL.
-Bob would be back with the Seattle club in 1948 winning 7 and losing 11 with a 3.96 ERA and this would prompt Seattle to trade Hall to the Boston Braves for Al Lyons and Tommy Neill for Heinz Becker in late October of 1948.
-His previous years performance would be good enough to get the 25 year old a shot with the major league Boston Braves in 1949.
+Things got better for Bob in 1947 after being sent from the Tigers to Seattle.
+He improved to 15-7 for the Vancouver Capilanos of the class B Western International League and 1-1 for Seattle of the Pacific Coast League.
+Bob was back with the Seattle club in 1948, winning 7 and losing 11 with a 3.96 ERA, and this prompted the Boston Braves to acquire Hall from Seattle for Al Lyons, Tommy Neill and Heinz Becker in late October.
+His previous year's performance was be good enough to get the 25-year-old a shot with the major league Braves in 1949.

-Hall would go 6-4 in 1949 with a 4.36 ERA, used mostly as a spot starter and in relief.
-1950 was a rough year and Bob went 0-2 with a 6.97 ERA in 21 outings and would be sent back to the minors for 1951 where he was with the Seattle Rainiers (7-8) and the Milwaukee Brewers (2-4) for a 9-12 season with a 3.90 ERA.
-Hall would be with the Sacramento Solons and the Seattle club again in the 1952 season go 14-11 with a 3.28 ERA and would be drafted by the Pittsburgh Pirates on December 1, 1952 in the 1952 Rule V Draft.
-Bob would spend 1953 with the Pirates, winning only 3 times and losing 12, with a 5.39 ERA in 37 appearances.
-This would be it for the right-hander in the big leagues and he signed off with a career 9 wins and 18 losses with a 5.40 ERA.
+Hall went 6-4 in 1949 with a 4.36 ERA, used mostly as a spot starter and in relief.
+1950 was a rough year as Bob went 0-2 with a 6.97 ERA in 21 outings before being sent back to the minors in 1951, when he was back with Seattle (7-8), as well as the Milwaukee Brewers (2-4) for a 9-12 season with a 3.90 ERA.
+Hall was with the Sacramento Solons and the Seattle club again in the 1952 season, going 14-11 with a 3.28 ERA, and was drafted by the Pittsburgh Pirates on December 1th in the 1952 Rule V Draft.
+Bob spent 1953 with the Pirates, winning only 3 times and losing 12, with a 5.39 ERA in 37 appearances.
+This would be it for the right-hander in the big leagues and he signed off with a career record of 9 wins and 18 losses and a 5.40 ERA.

-Hall would spend three more years in baseball (1954-56), all in the AAA PCL with several different clubs, winning 23 and losing 39 to run his minor league career totals to 70 wins and 88 losses with a 4.23 ERA.
-He had spent 12 active seasons in pro baseball (1942-56) and at age 32 he decided to leave the game.
+Hall spent three more years in baseball (1954-1956), all in the AAA PCL with several different clubs, winning 23 and losing 39 to run his minor league career totals to 70 wins and 88 losses with a 4.23 ERA.
+He had spent 12 active seasons in pro baseball (1942-1956) and at age 32 he decided to leave the game.